 Jackson College is committed to student success and offers all its students free academic tutoring at various college locations in friendly, supportive environments.
 The goal of tutoring is to provide individualized or group assistance that enables you to develop academic mastery and independence.

 Tutoring options that better fit student’s time and schedule is now available!
-Tutors will be available on demand to better serve the needs of students who may have questions or need help with their classes.
+An online tutoring service will better serve the needs of students who may have questions or need help with their classes.

 Make tutoring work for you!

 Bring your textbook, notes, and assignment sheets with you.
 Read your assignments and do your best to work through your homework problems before your tutoring session.

 Attend classes regularly

 Tutoring is designed to supplement class instruction, not to replace it.